LangLangBart/gh-find-code/readme.md

 - If the `PAGER` environment variable is set to `less`, when opening the destination file, it will automatically scroll to the matching line found.

-### Miscellaneous
-- Fast movements between list items can cause the wrong file to be displayed in the preview.
-- Be careful which files you open in your editor to avoid triggering something unintended.
 ---

 ## 💪 Contributing